OAGi/Score/docs/user_guide/index.rst

 The followings describe the approval or disapproval process performed by a score developer account.

-1. Click the “Pending SSO” submenu under the “Admin” menu.
+1. Click the "Pending SSO" submenu under the "Admin" menu.

 2. To approve an IdP account, choose a target account name from the pending list.

-   1. Click “Create new account” button if there is no corresponding Score account for this IdP account.
+   1. Click "Create new account" button if there is no corresponding Score account for this IdP account.

       1. Enter the *Login ID*, *Name*, and *Organization* fields.

-      2. Click “Create” button.
+      2. Click "Create" button.
 Note that the username in the Score account is used for displaying contents in Score.

-   2. Click “Link to existing account” button if there is an existing Score account corresponding to this IdP account.
+   2. Click "Link to existing account" button if there is an existing Score account corresponding to this IdP account.

       1. Select a target account from the existing user list.
 The list shows only users who are not linked to an IdP account yet.

-3. Click “Reject” button to disallow this IdP user from accessing Score.
+3. Click "Reject" button to disallow this IdP user from accessing Score.

 Home Page
 =========